Oleg2tor/react-fetchify/README.md

-# useFetch
+# react-use-fetch-api-hook
-React hook for fetch data
+React hook for the data request